Sign In

 The authorities named the airport after Ioannis Daskalogiannis, the Cretan revolutionary who led the uprising against the Ottoman Empire in Sfakia, Crete, from 1770 to 1771.

-It is the second-largest airport on the island, serving over 3 million passengers every year.
-It is also one of the largest regional airports in Greece, with several international flights, mainly from all over Europe.
+It is the second-largest airport on the island, serving over 4.1 million passengers in 2025.
+It is also one of the largest regional airports in Greece, with several international flights, mainly to and from Europe.
+According to the 2025 traffic statistics, the United Kingdom remains Chania Airport’s largest international market, followed closely by Germany, Denmark, Poland, and a consistently strong flow of travellers from Scandinavian countries.

-Chania International Airport has a modern two-story terminal building with all necessary facilities such as restaurants, cafeterias, Hellenic duty-free shops, currency exchange, baggage carts, lost property, baby care and breastfeeding areas, first aid, ATMs, car rental, parking with payment of a fee, tourist offices, and internet access (WiFi).
+Chania Airport has a modern two-story terminal building with all necessary facilities such as restaurants, cafeterias, Hellenic duty-free shops, currency exchange, baggage carts, a dedicated lost and found office, baby care areas, first aid, ATMs, car rental desks, on-site airport parking (with short and long-stay options), tourist offices, and internet access (WiFi).

 About the terminal

 As we mentioned, the Chania International Airport has two significant stories.
-The ground floor covers 14,650 square metres, including the airline’s check-in and baggage drop-off points, tourist offices, arrivals, and a baggage claim area.
+The ground floor covers 14,650 square metres, including the airline’s check-in and baggage drop-off points, tourist offices, arrivals, and baggage claim.

-The first floor has a passenger control area, a commercial area, and a departure lounge, and it is easily accessible by elevator or escalator.
+The first floor features a passenger control area, a commercial area, and a departure lounge, all of which are easily accessible by elevator or escalator.

 The departure lounge is quite large and divided into two sections.
-The first section has ten exit gates for flights inside Sengen, while the second section has six gates for flights to destinations outside Sengen.
+The first section has 10 exit gates for flights within Schengen, while the second section has 6 gates for flights to destinations outside Schengen.

 Flights – timetables